Combinatorics of Hurwitz degenerations and tropical realizability: Genus one results

 \begin{theorem} Let $F\colon\Gamma\to\RR$ be a balanced function on a tropical curve of genus $1$.
 Assume it contracts the cycle and satisfies the genericity conditions of Lemma~\ref{lem: generic-lengths}.
 Then $F$ admits a cycle decomposing $H$-modification. \end{theorem}

-\begin{proof} First, suppose that the closest two critical points to the cycle are attached by non-intersecting paths.
-Viewing the rest of the critical paths as being attached successively, they are all very long, and we're done by the previous lemma.
+\begin{proof} First, suppose there are two different critical trees each containing a critical path of minimal length.
+Then we apply the construction made in Proposition~\ref{prop:g1_speyer_two_legs}.
+Viewing the rest of the critical paths as being attached successively in increasing order of length, they are all very long, and we're done by the previous lemma.

 Otherwise, there is a unique critical tree containing a critical path of minimal length.
 It can either be $Y$-shaped or the $3$-flag case; we'll treat the former and leave the latter to the reader.